joofixd/vaxei-osu-skins/README.md

 updates (m/d/y) (will delete these after 2 weeks or so of writing them):
 - 11/09/19: didn't even notice that the followpoints for vaxei nomod ver.
 2 were off, updated them to funorange followpoints. props to another guy on discord who pointed it out.

-- 11/16/19: working on chitanda edit and the other various skins he's using rn. will update when done with each.
+- 11/16/19: working on chitanda edit and the other various skins he's using right now. will update when done with each.

 - 11/16/19: added Azerino 23.01.2015 (pink cursor), Azerino10032015 (blue cursor and diff hitsounds), rafis old, and vaxei nomod ver.
 3.